 Retail sales in Croatia advanced 18.3 percent year-on-year in August of 2021, following a 12.8 percent rise in the previous month.
 That was the seventh straight month of increases in retail activity, amid higher sales of food, beverages, and tobacco (15.4 percent vs 12.8 percent in July) and non-food products (19.4 percent vs 9.1 percent).
 On a monthly basis, retail sales increased by 1.8 percent, following a downwardly revised 0.9 percent increase in the prior month.
 Considering the first eight months of the year, retail trade grew 13.5% compared to the same period a year ago. source: Croatian Bureau of Statistics

 Retail Sales YoY in Croatia averaged 3.26 percent from 2001 until 2021, reaching an all time high of 34.40 percent in April of 2021 and a record low of -25.50 percent in April of 2020.
 This page provides the latest reported value for - Croatia Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Retail Sales YoY in Croatia is expected to be 4.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Croatia to stand at 3.70 in 12 months time.
-In the long-term, the Croatia Retail Sales YoY is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in Croatia is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Croatia Retail Sales YoY is projected to trend around 3.40 percent in 2022, according to our econometric models.